Scholae de litteris latinis: courses on ancient, Christian, medieval and humanistic Latin literature, and on Roman daily life

 The application will be valid the moment the deposit is received, provided this happens within ten days after the form is sent.

-All those who register for two or more of the courses above (for the period October-December 2023), all those who have taken part in at least one course held from April to August 2023, and all those who are under 21 years of age at the time of registration, will receive a discount of 10%.
+All those who register for two or more of the courses above (for the period January-March 2026), all those who have taken part in at least one course held from October to December 2025, and all those who are under 21 years of age at the time of registration, will receive a discount of 10%.
 The discounts are not combinable.

 A course tailored for you